Bonfire Night in England with Kids: Where to Watch Fireworks on November 5

 What to Skip

 Skip Trafalgar Square - no organized fireworks display, just crowds.
-Skip the Thames - November 5 is NOT a fireworks night for the Thames specifically (that is New Year's).
-Skip random pub-organized "Bonfire Night specials" - they are mostly drinking events.
+Skip the Thames - November 5 is NOT a fireworks night for the Thames specifically (that's New Year's).
+Skip the random pub-organized "Bonfire Night specials" - they're mostly drinking events.
+Skip it.
+Trust me.

-What happens: six rival "bonfire societies" parade through the small Sussex town carrying flaming torches and giant caricature effigies (often satirical figures of current politicians, occasionally the Pope, always Guy Fawkes himself).
+The most famous Bonfire Night in the world is in Lewes, East Sussex.
+Six rival "bonfire societies" parade through the small Sussex town carrying flaming torches and giant caricature effigies (often satirical figures of current politicians, occasionally the Pope, always Guy Fawkes himself).
 Brass bands.
 Bagpipes.
 Firecrackers.
 Costumed marchers in striped jumpers.
 The effigies are then burned at six separate sites around the town, each with its own fireworks display.
-The town's population swells from 18,000 to 80,000+ for the event.

 Outside London: The Other Great Bonfire Nights